-Module 4: Administering the SOPA provides information on preparing for and administering the SOPA, along with sample SOPA administrations in English, Spanish, and Mandarin Chinese.
+Module 4: Administering the SOPA provides information on preparing for and administering the SOPA, along with sample SOPA administrations in English, Spanish, and Chinese.

-Module 5: Rating the SOPA provides information on preparing for and rating the SOPA, along with sample SOPA ratings for assessments in English, Spanish, and Mandarin Chinese.
+Module 5: Rating the SOPA provides information on preparing for and rating the SOPA, along with sample SOPA ratings for assessments in English, Spanish, and Chinese.

-Module 6: Putting It All Together summarizes what to do before, during, and after using the SOPA.
+Module 6: Putting It All Together summarizes what to do in terms of administration and rating before, during, and after using the SOPA.